saasforge/book-on-deployment/Chapter I - AWS.md

 2. Open your domain provider's console, find the page to manage your domain, and add the following record:
 - Type of records: CNAME
 - Host: www
-- Value: copied url to your application (:warning: Remove **https://** from the url when create the record)
+- Value: copied url to your application (:warning: Remove **https://** from the url when creating the record)

 ![Namecheap new record](https://github.com/saasforge/deployment-to-aws-and-heroku-book/blob/master/Illustrations/domain_provider_new_record.png)